Ministry of Transportation Engineering Development Program

 - develop traffic modelling and forecasting

-- participate in the development of innovative solutions to traffic management issues and the design and implementation of new control devices
+- participate in developing of innovative solutions to traffic management issues and designing and implementing new control devices

 Structural